 College & Career Center

 Welcome and OverviewIn the College & Career Center, students can find current material on hundreds of colleges, gap year programs, and summer opportunities.
 Additionally, students can access computers to search for information on careers, colleges, scholarships, as well as find community service and job opportunity postings.
 Please visit early and often!In the fall, the Center is a flurry of activity with close to 100 college admission representatives visiting our campus.
-Seniors are encouraged to attend college application workshops on campus (dates/times TBA) and research/apply for scholarships through Naviance.My hope is that students leave Drake well-prepared and excited to embark on their next journey, no matter where they land.
+Seniors are encouraged to attend college application workshops on campus (dates/times TBA) and research/apply for scholarships through Naviance.My hope is that students leave high school well-prepared and excited to embark on their next journey, no matter where they land.
 It is also my hope that students embrace the process with confidence and curiosity and enjoy this time rather than succumbing to the pressures that often goes with the college application process.
 There are thousands of colleges and universities out there, as well as career options and gap year programs to consider.
 Keep in mind - what might be good for your best friend may not be what's best for you so keep your interests and wishes alive and strong!

 Trust your instincts and take the initiative to ask questions so that you can learn about all of your options.
-I look forward to hearing about your plans and helping in any way I can.I have a long history with Drake, one that started years before I began working here.
+I look forward to hearing about your plans and helping in any way I can.I have a long history with our school, one that started years before I began working here.
 Feel free to learn more by reading my Bio.Lisa Neumaier, College & Career SpecialistEmail: email@example.com.

-(updated weekly)College & Career Center:.
+(updated daily)College & Career Center:.

 Hours: Monday-Friday 7:30am-4:00pm

-Room: 211 (next door to Counseling)Drake's School Code for Testing (aka CEEB code): 052770For information regarding internships, please see Greg Davison.
-He is at Drake on Wednesdays and can be reached any day at firstname.lastname@example.org.More than 100 College Reps visit Drake each fall to talk to students about their schools so please attend as many as you can.
+Room: 211 (next door to Counseling)School Code for Testing (aka CEEB code): 052770For information regarding internships, please see Greg Davison.
+He can be reached at firstname.lastname@example.org.More than 100 College Reps visit our campus each fall to talk to students about their schools, so please attend as many as you can.
 The information and advice reps provide is priceless!!

 Although most visits occur before school, during Tutorial or at lunch, some take place during class time.
 Regardless of when the visit occurs, students must sign up on Naviance.
 The email students receive from their counselor after they sign-up is to be used as their pass.Click here to log in to Naviance.
 Once logged in, click on the colleges tab then click on research colleges, then college visits.As of January 27, 2020, all parents and students will be required to reset their Naviance passwords the next time they log in.
 Here are the new password requirements.$$$ Scholarships$$$A list of active scholarships is available on Naviance and updated regularly.
 The majority of scholarships are for seniors and deadlines vary, but there are also some for younger students.Sophomores/JuniorsStudents applying to UC schools in the fall of 2021 or 2022 will have the option of submitting test scores for admissions.
 Those who choose not to provide scores will not be penalized.
 The UCs have also eliminated the writing portion of the ACT & SAT for those who do submit scores.
 Click here for the latest testing information from College Board.If you missed Sophomore/Junior Night earlier this month, click here to find all of the presentations.If you missed The New World of College Admission Testing: Insights for the Classes of 2021 & 2022, click here for the presentation slides.For Families - Ethical Parenting in the College Admissions Process